Gimly-Blockchain/rn-did-siop-auth-lib/README.md

 see [this openid-provider-siop section](https://github.com/Sphereon-Opensource/did-auth-siop#openid-provider-siop) for details.

 The next step is to get an authentication request from the RP (Relying Party) endpoint.
-Method "getAuthenticationRequestFromRP" will the call the RP endpoint to retrieve the full authentication request based on the QR code data, it assumes you have a state identifier (field state) and a redirectUrl field in there.
+Method "getAuthenticationRequestFromRP" will the call the RP endpoint to retrieve the full authentication request based on a state identifier which has to be part of the QR code data, besides the state field state we also need a redirectUrl field to know at which endpoint we can get the authentication request.
 When using typescript it takes interface QRCodeValues as parameter.
   (In case the entire authentication request is encoded in the QR code this step is not necessary.)

 ````typescript
 this.authRequestURI = await this.opAuthenticator.getAuthenticationRequestFromRP(qrContent as QRCodeValues)